arcvelit/JSON/README.md

 checking for you, except in allocations.

 ### Null
-Null objects are allocated JSON of type JSON_NULL and their object field is NULL.
+Null objects are allocated JSON of type JSON_NULL, and their object field is NULL.

 ### Allocations
 Read the `json_best_practices.c` demo.

-**TL;DR** Every JSON is dynamically allocated and the API provides alloc functions for you.
-If an object is part of a hierarchy, it will be freed by using the API free on its parent.
-For example, if you free an array, all members will be freed too.
-This encourages "allocating and letting the parent deal with it" to abstract memory management as much as possible.
+**TL;DR** Every JSON is dynamically allocated, and the API provides alloc functions for you.
+If an object is part of a hierarchy, it will be freed using the API free on its parent.
+For example, if you free an array, all members will be freed, too.
+This encourages
+"allocating and letting the parent deal with it" to abstract memory management as much as possible.

-⚠️ **For this reason, it is not recommended to keep long-lasting references to child objects.**
+⚠️ **For this reason, long-lasting references to child objects are not recommended.**

 ### Parsing
-You can now parse JSON from string and from files!
-See the demos.
+You can now parse JSON from strings and files.
+Refer to the demos.

 ### Writing
 Writing supports two types of streams: stdout and file.
-Functions to initiate and close them are provided to you.
-Make sure to close the file writers when they are no longer needed.
+Methods for initiating and closing streams are provided to you.
+Close the file writers when they are no longer needed.
 Plenty of demos show the functionalities of these writers.

 ### Copying